• About Us

 It works very well, just like in Indiana Jones, but here there's a much greater focus on dynamic, physics-driven destructible objects.
 By removing the baked-in lighting, these objects blend much more naturally into the environment, allowing for a Crysis-style destruction that wasn't present in the previous two games.

-Wooden structures can be destroyed until they collapse under their own weight, leaving behind debris that you can smash into smaller pieces 🪵💥.
-This makes the game's arenas feel much more alive and active, with shifting elements and crumbling structures as you battle enemies.
+Wooden structures can be destroyed until they collapse under their own weight, leaving behind remains that you can hit to break into smaller pieces 🪵💥.
+This makes the game arenas sit much more alive and active, with elements changing and structures crumbling as you face enemies.

 Later sequences featuring a massive Doom mech take this experience to the next level, as you can smash and destroy a massive urban environment – super cool! 🤖🔥.